 Do you have many contracts to extract data from and organize within a centralized, web-enabled contract management software suite?
-Extracting contract data - especially from hundreds or thousands of legacy contracts - can seem overwhelming, however, it doesn’t have to be.
-Read on to learn how CobbleStone can help streamline your contract data extraction process in three easy steps.
+Extracting contract data with a manual process - especially from hundreds or thousands of legacy contracts - can seem overwhelming and time-consuming.
+However, it doesn’t have to be.
+Read on to learn how CobbleStone's automated contract data extraction can help streamline your contract data extraction process in three easy steps.

 What Is Contract Data Extraction?

-Contract data extraction is the process of identifying and pulling information from legal documents - including legacy contracts - that can include key data fields such as dates, conditions, terms, and provisions.
-Robust data extraction services combine legal data extraction professionals with AI-backed technology to extract data from contracts and maximize its use within a centralized CLM software suite.
+Contract data extraction is the process of identifying and pulling information from legal documents - including legacy contracts - that can include key data points such as key dates, conditions, key terms, and provisions.
+Robust data extraction services combine legal data extraction professionals with contract intelligence-backed contract extraction software technology to extract data from contracts and maximize its use within a centralized CLM software suite.

 Step #1 – Collect Contract Documents & Identify Data Fields

-Extracting data without knowing how many contracts you have and where they are located can prove difficult.
+Extracting data without knowing how many important contracts you have and where they are located can prove difficult.
 Hopefully, you already have an organization system in place that can make gathering these documents manageable.
-Once you gather your legal documents, you’ll need to determine which data you would like to extract, including key terms and clauses.
+Once you gather your legal documents, you’ll need to determine which data you would like to extract, including key terms and clauses via contract metadata extraction.

 Step #2 – Send to CLM Software Provider for Contract Data Extraction

-After collecting your contract documents and identifying data fields, send your documents – electronic and, if applicable, paper-based – to your contract lifecycle management software provider for processing.
-Once received, your CLM Software provider can coordinate services to thoroughly extract data – including expiration dates, effective dates, addresses, counterparty names, counterparty types, and key clauses - in bulk.
+After collecting your contract documents and identifying data fields, send your documents – electronic and contract information , if applicable, paper-based – to your contract lifecycle management software provider for processing.
+Once received, your CLM Software provider can coordinate services to thoroughly extract structured data – including expiration dates, effective dates, addresses, counterparty names, counterparty types, contract types, payment terms, and key clauses - in bulk.